cayang/2020-msia423-yang/README.md

 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc.
 │
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries.
+├── models/                           <- Trained model objects (TMOs), artifacts, and model predictions, and/or model summaries.
 │
 ├── notebooks/
 │   ├── archive/                      <- Develop notebooks no longer being used.